Practical Guide to DOT Language (Graphviz) for Developers and Analysts

 Useful attributes:

 Use shape=record to create boxes with separate sections (class name | attributes | methods).
-Use fontname="Courier New" or monospace to make it look like code.
+Use fontname="Segoe UI" or monospace to make it look like code.
 Use arrowhead=onormal for inheritance (hollow arrow, UML standard).
 Use \l (backslash-l) to left-align text inside records.

 Example: